netgen-layouts/layouts-docs/getting_started/install_layouts_enterprise.rst

 .. note::

-    If you're installing Netgen Layouts Enterprise on eZ Platform, you need the ``netgen/layouts-enterprise-ezplatform`` package too, in the same version as the other Netgen Layouts packages.
+    If you're installing Netgen Layouts Enterprise on Ibexa CMS, you need the ``netgen/layouts-enterprise-ibexa`` package too, in the same version as the other Netgen Layouts packages.

-    To be able to manage user policies in legacy administration interface of eZ Platform, you need to activate the provided ``nglayouts_enterprise`` legacy extension and disable the ``nglayouts`` legacy extension provided by open source version of Netgen Layouts.
-If you're using eZ Platform Admin UI, policy management is available automatically.

 Activate the bundles
 --------------------